Search element - Quick search bar

 Do I need to replace the breastfeeds?

-Whether you replace breastfeeds with formula, cows' milk or water will depend on your child’s age and what else they’re eating and drinking.
-Australian guidelines recommend:
+This will depend on your child’s age and what else they’re eating and drinking.

-The World Health Organization says either formula or pasteurised animal milks (like cows' milk) can be used from 6 months if a baby is no longer breastfed.3
+• The World Health Organization states that either formula or pasteurised animal milks (like cows' milk) can be used from 6 months.2

 Ways to approach weaning

-• Drop one breastfeed at a time: Start with the feed that’s most difficult, least needed or most convenient for you.
+• Drop one breastfeed at a time: Start with the feed that feels easiest to let go.
+Perhaps the one your baby seems least interested in or the one that's most convenient for you.
 Wait a few days before dropping the next feed, giving your breasts and your child time to adjust.

 • Encouraging weaning gently: Offer one breast per feed, give plenty of other drinks and offer your baby a dummy for extra sucking if they need it.
 Try feeding your baby according to a fixed routine, if you can.